jschnurr/jeffsidea.com/_posts/2014-10-05-7-principles-of-stuff-raising.markdown

 ---
+layout: post
 title: 7 principles of stuff-raising
-excerpt: "They call it an Impact Tour.
+subtitle: "They call it an Impact Tour.
 You board a yellow school bus, which takes you to one of the many places funded in part by the United Way."
 published: true
-tags: [fundraising]
-categories: [community]
-header:
-  image: /assets/images/CedarRedCanoe.jpg
-  image_description: "Red canoe"
-toc: true
+background: /img/posts//CedarRedCanoe.jpg
 ---

-## An Experience

-> They call it an Impact Tour.
+<h2> They call it an Impact Tour. </h2>

 You board a yellow school bus, which takes you to one of the many places funded in part by the [United Way](http://www.unitedway.ca/).
 Today, our